Ieuanoh/SportingChance/content/our-offering-copy.md

     content: Our experienced mentors provide one-to-one mentoring and life skills coaching around society, community and social acceptance.
 We can help young people transition back into education or further education settings.
-  - heading: ''
-    content: Our mentoring and life skills coaching are also available for young people with Special Educational Needs (SEN) needing support with behaviour, social, emotional and mental health needs.
   button: true
   buttontext: Find out more
-  main_text: ''
+  main_text: Our experienced mentors provide one-to-one mentoring and life skills
+    coaching around society, community and social acceptance.
+We can help young people transition back into education or further education settings.
+We can also support young people with Special Educational Needs needing support with behaviour, social, emotional and mental health needs.
   buttonlink: "/mentoring-life-skills"
 - template: feedback-quote
   header: Success Stories